dreab8/JdbcSession/README.md

 * jndi resource
 * etc

-Currently org.hibernate.resource.jdbc servers 2 roles: the resource and the "database session" (the combo of connection/transaction).
+Currently org.hibernate.resource.jdbc serves 2 roles: the resource and the "database session" (the combo of connection/transaction).